maxbiostat/second_year_poster/README.md

 <img src="https://github.com/maxbiostat/second_year_poster/blob/master/images/EVD_traits_tree.png" alt="traits_tree" width="800" height="600" />

 **Annotated phylogeny of 236 EBOV sequences from Guinea** Maximum clade credibility (MCC) tree obtained from a posterior distribution approximated with [BEAST](http://beast.bio.ed.ac.uk/).
-Clearly, branches with lower viral load (transformed `C(t)`) have higher probability of leading to a surviving tip.
+Clearly, branches with lower viral load (transformed `Ct`) have higher probability of leading to a surviving tip.

 More details and a cool animation showing the spread of A82V in West Africa can be found in the [public repository](https://github.com/maxbiostat/diehl_ebola_cell_2016) for the paper.